 - Drag and drop a file from a folder on your computer or laptop to the webpage.

 - Hover over the arrow to the right of the button to select a file from your Google Drive, Google Photos, or Dropbox.

 Once you have added the file, you can select to add subtitles manually, upload an .SRT file or generate subtitles automatically (automatic generation is in Beta, so some features may not work correctly).

-- To generate subtitles automatically, click the Auto subtitles button.
+- To generate subtitles automatically, click the Auto subtitles button (this option is only available for registered users and for videos with sound only).
 Scroll down to select the language you need, or look for it in the search field.
-This option is only available for registered users.
-See more about limitations.

 - To add subtitles manually, click the button Add manually.

 - To import subtitles from an .SRT file, click Upload .SRT.
 You can select a file from your device, drag and drop it from a computer folder, or choose a file from your Google Drive or Dropbox cloud storage.